Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Evaluation

 \subsection{Overall Performance Evaluation}

-We first evaluated the token generation throughput of SV, comparing it to SD and target decoding with the target model.
-Using draft lengths of 5 and 7 tokens, we increased the batch size from 4, doubling up to 48 or 80 -- the maximum supported within the GPU’s memory limits.
+We evaluated the token generation throughput of SV, comparing it to target-only decoding and SD.
+Using draft lengths of 5 and 7 tokens, we increased the batch size from 1, doubling up to 32--64, the maximum supported by the GPU’s memory.

-\xxx{Figure~\ref{fig:overall} shows} results for a subset of models representative of others omitted due to space limits.
-In all experiments, SV outperforms both SD and target decoding.
-At the maximum supported batch sizes, SV is on average \sk{1.3$\times$ faster than SD, with peak speedups reaching 2$\times$.} As batch size increases, SD’s performance gains decrease and can even fall below that of target decoding -- in such cases, SV outperforms SD by a large margin.
-Moreover, for difficult tasks, such as GSM8K\cite{cobbe2021gsm8k} and ChatGPT\cite{chatgpt_prompts_dataset}, where SD is known to perform poorly\xxx{\,\cite{syu2025hierarchical, chen2025spin}}, SV continues to deliver strong performance.
+Figure\,\ref{fig:overall} shows results for a representative subset of models and tasks (other results omitted due to space limits) with draft length of 5.
+In all experiments, SV consistently outperforms both SD and target decoding.
+At the maximum supported batch sizes, SV is on average 1.4$\times$ faster than SD, with peak speedups reaching 1.9$\times$; at the same batch sizes, SV also achieves up to 4.5$\times$ higher token accept rate (indicated by the arrow-shaped bars).
+As batch size increases, SD’s performance gains decrease and can even fall below that of target decoding -- in such cases, SV outperforms SD by a large margin.
+Moreover, for difficult tasks, such as GSM8K and ChatGPT, where SD is known to perform poorly\,\cite{syu2025hierarchical, chen2025spin}, SV continues to deliver strong performance.